-British Army took opportunity and after suppressing Mutineers in Delhi they decided to rout out best Islamic Institute of India.
-They ordered to close the Madarssa and they sold it to Hindu Businessman.
+British Army took the opportunity and after suppressing Mutineers in Delhi they decided to rout out best Islamic Institute of India.
+They further ordered to close the Madarsah-i-Rahimiya and sold it to Hindu Businessman.
 Ten years passed when few graduates of this institute decided to establish another Madarssa, they called it Nadwat-ul-Uloom.
 Below is description by Mirza Ghalib mentioned in The Last Mughal.

 “The madarasas were almost all closed, and their buildings were again mostly bought up-and in time demolished – by Hindu moneylenders.
 The most prestigious of all, the Madrasa-i-Rahimiyya was auctioned off to one of the leading baniyas, Ramji Das, who used it as a store”.